 In many cases, owning a home overseas can be a good decision, but it is also one of the biggest financial decisions an expat will make.
 As such, it is not a choice to be made lightly or without some careful thought.
-This is particularly important for American expats, who are taxed not only by their country of residence, but also by the United States on all their global assets and income.
-And, with the advent of the Foreign Account Tax Compliance Act (FATCA), those tax rules are likely to be increasingly enforced.
+This is particularly important for American expats, who are taxed not only by their country of residence but also by the United States on all their global assets and income.
+And as the IRS’s attention refocuses on international audits, those tax rules are likely to be increasingly enforced.

 Here are some of the basics you need to know before buying a home overseas.

-Purchasing a principal residence: If you buy a primary residence overseas, you are entitled to the same U.S. tax benefits as a homeowner in the U.S. You can deduct mortgage interest, property taxes, and certain other items on your U.S. tax forms.
+Purchasing a principal residence: If you buy a primary residence overseas, you are entitled to the same U.S. tax benefits as a homeowner in the U.S. If you qualify, you can deduct mortgage interest, property taxes, and certain other items on your U.S. tax forms.
 You must have income against which to take the deduction, however.

-For example, if all of your income is excluded by the Foreign Earned Income Exclusion (FEIE) and the Foreign Housing Exclusion, you have no income against which to take the deduction.
-You must have U.S. source earned income and/or unexcluded foreign earned income to benefit from the deduction.
+For example, if all your income is excluded by the Foreign Earned Income Exclusion (FEIE) and the Foreign Housing Exclusion, you have no income against which to take the deduction.
+You must have U.S. source earned income and/or unexcluded foreign-earned income to benefit from the deduction.
 (By the way, this also applies when making contributions to either a traditional or Roth IRA.
 You must have unexcluded earned income to make IRA contributions, even if you don’t take a tax deduction. )

 Selling your home overseas: When you sell your primary residence overseas, you are eligible for the same exclusion on capital gains as you are when you sell your home in the U.S. subject to the following rules:

-- As a U.S. citizen owner, you are entitled to exclude the first $250,000 in gains, provided you used the property as a principal residence in two of the five years preceding the sale.
+- As a U.S. citizen owner, you are entitled to exclude the first $250,000 in gains, provided you used the property as your primary residence in two of the five years preceding the sale.

 - If both you and your spouse are U.S. citizens or file taxes as married filing jointly (MFJ), you are both entitled to the exemption and can exclude up to $500,000 in capital gains.